-The ASEEES Kulczycki Book Prize in Polish Studies (formerly the Orbis Prize), sponsored by Mr. and Mrs. Jerzy Kulczycki, former owners of the Orbis Books Ltd. of London, England, is awarded annually for the best book in any discipline, on any aspect of Polish affairs, published in the previous calendar year.
+The Kulczycki Book Prize in Polish Studies (formerly the ASEEES Orbis Book Prize), sponsored by the Kulczycki family, former owners of the Orbis Books Ltd. of London, England, is awarded annually for the best book in any discipline, on any aspect of Polish affairs, published in the previous calendar year.

 The Kulczycki Book Prize carries a cash award.
-The award is presented in November at the ASEEES Annual Convention.
+The award is presented at the ASEEES Annual Convention.

 2013 Kulczycki Book Prize in Polish Studies Committee

 The winner of the Kulczycki Books Prize in Polish Studies will be chosen by the following scholars:

 - Keely Stauter-Halsted, University of Illinois, Chicago; Commitee Chair & PSA Representative*; 2011–2013

 Department of History